Major League Baseball schedule: 2020

 Due to the 2020 COVID-19 pandemic the start of the season was delayed until July 23.
 Each team would only play 60 games this season and every game will be against the teams in their division and teams in the corresponding division of the other league.

+In the shortened 2020 season, the Central divisions' usual rivalry matchups were altered.
+The Pittsburgh Pirates played six games against the Cleveland Indians and the Cincinnati Reds played six games against the Detroit Tigers instead of facing off in their usual rivalries, though the Pirates and Tigers still played a 3-game set and the Reds and Indians played a 4-game set.
+This was done to reduce travel in the wake of the COVID-19 pandemic.

 2023

-Under the collective bargaining agreement reached in March 2022, every team will play every other team regardless of league under a new balanced schedule.
-Teams will play 13 games against each of 4 opponents within its division (52 games), as well as 6 games each against 6 of the other 10 opponents within its own league and 7 games each against 4 of the other 10 opponents within its own league (64 games).
-Interleague play will consist of a four-game home and home series against the geographic rival and a single three-game series against the other 14 interleague opponents (46 games), with location to rotate every other year.
+Under the collective bargaining agreement reached in March 2022, every team plays every other team regardless of league under the new balanced schedule.
+A team plays 13 games against each of the 4 opponents within its division (52 games), as well as 6 games each against 6 of the other 10 opponents within its own league and 7 games each against 4 of the other 10 opponents within its own league (64 games).
+Interleague play consisted of a four-game home and away series against the geographic rival and a single three-game series against the other 14 interleague opponents (46 games), with location to rotate every year.

+2025–2026

+Starting in 2025, yearly matchups against interleague rivals were expanded from four games to six, with two sets of matchups against intraleague opponents being reduced from seven games to six to accommodate.

+Additionally, a new "MLB Rivalry Weekend" was revealed, with the inaugural edition taking place in the third weekend in May featuring all 30 teams playing a designated rival.
+Most of the rivalries were carried over from the 2023 & 2024 set of "natural rivalries", with the exception of four (‡).